 This is a policy that gives you an agreed regular income for life.
-This option is currently available from both Aviva and Equitable Life but there is no guarantee that this will remain the case in the future.
+This option is currently available from Aviva but there is no guarantee that this will remain the case in the future.
 It is possible, and often gives a better outcome, to use the open market option to buy an annuity from an alternative provider.
 The scheme offers a broking facility to find you the best rate available, at no charge to you.